George Cambridge, 2nd Marquess of Cambridge: Education and career

 Prince George of Teck was educated at Ludgrove School and Eton College followed by Magdalen College, Oxford.
 He joined the Reserve Regiment of the 1st Life Guards during World War I and served as an aide-de-camp on the Personal Staff in 1918–1919.

 In the inter-war years, he served with the Territorial Army as a lieutenant in the Shropshire Yeomanry from 1921, then as captain in the 16th Battalion, London Regiment from 1929 to 1932.

 At the outbreak of World War II he mobilised as Captain with the Royal Army Service Corps and served in France, rising to rank of Major.

 In 1929, he became a director of Coutts & Company, a banking firm.
 This made him the second member of the British royal family (albeit, a very minor one) to pursue a career in the City of London.
 He remained with the firm until his retirement in 1951.

 Personal life

-On 10 April 1923, he married Dorothy Isabel Westenra Hastings (18 May 1899 Cirencester – 1 April 1988), daughter of The Hon.
-Osmund William Toone Westenra Hastings, who was a younger son of the 13th Earl of Huntingdon.
+On 10 April 1923 at Beaumanor Hall, he married Dorothy Isabel Westenra Hastings (18 May 1899 Cirencester – 1 April 1988), daughter of The Hon.
+Osmund William Toone Westenra Hastings, a younger son of the 14th Earl of Huntingdon, and his wife Mary Caroline Campbell Tarratt, daughter of Daniel Fox Tarratt, Gent.

-The couple had one child, Lady Mary Cambridge (24 September 1924 – 13 December 1999).
+The couple had one daughter, Lady Mary Cambridge (24 September 1924 – 13 December 1999).

 Lord and Lady Cambridge regularly attended major royal occasions, although they did not carry out royal duties.
 Lord Cambridge participated in the coronations of George V, George VI, and Elizabeth II.
 For many years he served as Royal Trustee of the British Museum.

 Lord Cambridge died on 16 April 1981 in Little Abington, and was buried in the Royal Burial Ground, Frogmore.
 His peerages became extinct.
 His brother, Lord Frederick Cambridge, had died while fighting in Belgium during World War II.